AhmedAyachi/LeaderLine/ReadMe.md

 ## Announcement
-This project has been migrated to the [LinkerLine](https://github.com/AhmedAyachi/LinkerLine) project to be publishable on npm, so please use that instead as this repo is getting no more updates nor fixes.
+This project has been migrated to the [LinkerLine](https://github.com/AhmedAyachi/LinkerLine) project to be publishable on npm.
+You can now use the command below to use the project :

+    npm install --save linkerline

-This repo will be deleted at some point so make sure you update your dependencies.
+Please use that instead as this repo is getting no more updates nor fixes and it will be deleted at some point so make sure you update your dependencies.

 ## What is this ?
 This LeaderLine version is an extension to the original LeaderLine project https://github.com/anseki/leader-line v1.0.7.